When you travel to the Mammoth Lakes region, visiting Mono Lake – South Tufa Area becomes an almost inevitable adventure.

 Visiting Mono Lake – South Tufa Area: Direction

-Set about thirty miles from Mammoth Lakes, the Mono Lake – South Tufa Area is a quick trip along US-395 N. After passing June Lake Junction, be on the lookout for a right turn onto Picnic Grounds Road.
-Make sure not to miss it like we did while visiting the Mono Lake – South Tufa Area the first time.
+Set about thirty miles north of Mammoth Lakes, the Mono Lake – South Tufa Area is a quick trip along US-395 N. After passing June Lake Junction, be on the lookout for a right turn onto Picnic Grounds Road.
+Make sure not to miss it like we did while exploring the Mono Lake – South Tufa Area the first time.
 Driving farther down US-395 N takes you to Mono Basin Scenic Area Visitor Center, leaving the South Tufa Area behind.

 Know before Visiting: A small parking lot is located near the Mono Lake – South Tufa Area.
 Although unstaffed, the parking is not free.
 You must pay $3.00, so make sure to have cash since credit or debit cards are not acceptable.